What Causes a P0087 Code & How To Fix This Issue

 • Lack of power: A decrease in engine power or acceleration may be noticeable.

-• Stalling: The engine may stall, especially under load or at idle.
+• Stalling: The engine may stall, especially when under load or idle.

 • Check Engine Light: The illuminated check engine light is often the first indication of a problem.